-In 2011 we were sitting in the lobby of a bank applying for a home equity loan.
+In 2011 we were sitting in the lobby of a bank, applying for a home equity loan.
 We had two bathrooms leaking into our basement and didn’t have the money to fix them.
 At 30 years old, it felt like we were doing everything right.
 We spent money on college, a wedding, and buying a home.
 It didn’t feel normal, though.
-We kept saying that we’ll save more money next year or pay off the debt.
+We kept saying we’d save more next year or pay off the debt.
 Years went by, and that never happened.
 Suddenly, my 20s were gone, and we were nearly $200,000 in debt.
 At that moment, in the bank lobby, we decided to turn around our finances.
-We set what at the time was a crazy goal of becoming a millionaire at 40.
+At the time, we set a crazy goal of becoming a millionaire at 40.
 This is our story.

 Becoming a Millionaire at 40

 During my 20s, our income never crossed the 6-figure mark.
 In my early 30s, we eventually hit this threshold.
-My wife had decided to go back to school to become a teacher, and she officially started working full time as a middle school teacher, making about $40,000 per year.
+My wife had decided to return to school to become a teacher, and she officially started working full-time as a middle school teacher, making about $40,000 per year.
 I had recently received a promotion at work and went from making $50,000 – $65,000 in my late-20s to closer to $80,000.
-That meant combined, we were making about $120,000 on average in our early 30s.
+We were making about $120,000 on average in our early 30s.

-We decided to lump everything in together and technically became debt free besides the mortgage, but our total mortgage went from about $90,000 to $123,000.
-It generally isn’t advisable to move non-collateralized debt (such as student loans) into a mortgage.
+We decided to lump everything together and technically became debt free besides the mortgage, but our total mortgage went from about $90,000 to $123,000.
+Moving non-collateralized debt (such as student loans) into a mortgage is generally not advisable.
 If you default on your student loans, the only real impact is a hit to your credit, but if you default on your mortgage, the bank can reclaim your home.
-Either way, as we approached our mid-30s, we had made a lot of headway in paying down debt and increasing our income.
+Nevertheless, as we approached our mid-30s, we had made a lot of headway in paying down debt and increasing our income.

 As we headed into my mid-30s, we were financially in a much better position.
 With debt decreasing and income increasing, we went from being buried in debt to having space to start saving and investing.
 Now our attention turned to our next moves, which consisted of three potential options: